 Q: Will the app show me my ability to handle stress or exercise each day?

-Yes, each day that you take a Morning Readiness reading, you get a Colored Indicator, Autonomic Balance Gauge, and Morning Readiness Score that allow you to tweak your exercise and other stress and recovery parameters.
+Yes, each day that you take a Morning Readiness reading, you get a Colored Indicator, Autonomic Balance Gauge, and Morning Readiness Score that give you insight into your stress and recovery patterns.